7 Essential Warm Up Exercises For Pickleball (2024)

 Dynamic vs. Static Stretching

-Incorporating dynamic stretching exercises like lateral lunges, leg swings, and step-through lunges into your warm-up routine can significantly improve your flexibility, power output, and efficiency.
+I believe that incorporating dynamic stretching exercises like lateral lunges, squats, pushups, and step-through lunges into your warm-up routine can significantly impact your increase in strength along with your mobility and help aid in the building of muscle suitable for your pickleball game.

 Cardio Warm-Up: Light Jogging and Skipping

-Cardio exercises are a fantastic way to kickstart your warm-up routine for pickleball.
+Cardio exercises are always a great way to get the blood flowing in your warm-up routine for pickleball.

-Light jogging and skipping help elevate your heart rate, increase blood flow, and enhance oxygen circulation throughout your body.
-Engaging in these cardio exercises prepares your heart, lungs, and muscles for the more intense physical demands of pickleball.
+Light jogging and lateral shuffles help raise your heart rate, increase blood flow, and boost circulation throughout your body.
+Adding cardio as part of your warm up routine helps prep your body for the physical demands of pickleball.

 Lower Body Exercises

-Focus on exercises like lateral lunges, leg swings, and step-through lunges to warm up and strengthen the muscles in your legs and hips.
-These exercises will help you move more efficiently on the court, making quick pivots and explosive movements with ease.
+Lower body exercises such as lateral lunges, squats, and walking lunges all aid in your warm up and because they are Dynamic and they strengthen the muscles in your legs and hips.
+These specific exercises will help you move more effectively on the court, and those quick pivots and motions will feel easier and more efficient.

 Lateral Lunges